![]() |

 Ferguson, and had the great honor of singing the Beethoven's

 glorious Ninth "Chorale" Symphony under the powerful direction of Leonard Bernstein.
-The fact that

-the most difficult musical feats seemed "second nature" to LiaBraaten
+LiaBraaten's mentors noted the most difficult musical feats seemed "second nature" to LiaBraaten

 was confirmation for this young artist to decide to pursue formal music